-Section 8-9 takes no position on whether a statement that comes close but fails to satisfy a hearsay exception enumerated in the Code nevertheless can be admitted under the residual exception.
-Connecticut courts so far have [not addressed definitively] not taken a uniform approach to the "near miss" problem[, although some cases would seem to sanction the practice of applying the residual exception to near misses].
-[See] Compare State v.
+[Section 8-9 takes no position on whether a statement that comes close but fails to satisfy a hearsay exception enumerated in the Code nevertheless can be admitted under the residual exception.
+Connecticut courts have not addressed definitively the "near miss" problem, although some cases would seem to sanction the practice of applying the residual exception to near misses.
+See] To date, the court has not confronted the question of whether an evidentiary proffer that comes close to but fails to fit precisely a hearsay exception enumerated in the Code ("near miss"), could nevertheless, be admitted under the residual exception.
+Compare State v.
 Dollinger, supra, 20 Conn.
 App.
-537-42 (admissibility of statement rejected under spontaneous utterance exception; see Section 8-3 [2]; but upheld under residual exception] with Eubanks v.
+537-42 (admissibility of statement rejected under spontaneous utterance exception; see Section 8-3 [2]; but upheld under residual exception) with Eubanks v.
 Commissioner of Correction, 166 Conn.
 App.
-1, 15 and 15 n.12, 140 A.3d 402 (2016) (suggesting that residual exception would be unavailable to hearsay statement deemed inadmis- sible under Whelan exception; see Section 8-5 [1]); cf., e.g., State v.
+1, 15 and 15 n.12, 140 A.3d 402 (2016) (suggesting that residual exception would be unavailable to hearsay statement deemed inadmissible under Whelan exception; see Section 8-5 [1]); cf., e.g., State v.
 Outlaw, supra, 216 Conn.
 497-500 (admissibility of statement rejected under hearsay exception for extrajudicial identifications; see Section 8-5 [2]; then analyzed and rejected under residual exception).